dappforce/grillchat/integration/README.md

 ### Customization

-You can customize a Grill UI by passing a config object to GRILL.init() function.
+You can customize a Grill UI by passing a config object to `grill.init()` function.
 For example:

 ```ts
 import grill from '@subsocial/grill-widget'